-A cutoff OD value for positive samples has been determined by DRG[®] and correlated to Calibrator.
+A cutoff OD value for positive samples has been determined by the manufacturer and correlated to the Calibrator.
 The correction factor (CF) will allow you to determine the cutoff value for positive samples and to correct for slight day-to-day variations in test results.
-The correction factor is determined for each lot of kit components and is printed on the LPS vial.
+The correction factor is determined for each lot of kit components and is printed on the Component List located in the kit box.